ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `:use_backtrace`

-  When a test executable runs into a ☠️ **Segmentation Fault**, the executable immediately crashes and no further details for test suite reporting are collected.
-  By default, Ceedling reports a single failure for the entire test file, noting that it segfaulted.
+  When a test executable encounters a ☠️ **Segmentation Fault** or other crash condition, the executable immediately terminates and no further details for test suite reporting are collected.
+By default, Ceedling reports a single failure for the entire test file, noting that it crashed.

   But, fear not.
 You can bring your dead unit tests back to life.
-If you are running `gcc` or `clang` (LLVM), then you have an option to get more detail!

-  Set `:use_backtrace` to `true` and unit test segfaults will trigger Ceedling to collect backtrace data from test runners.
-With this option enabled, Ceedling runs each test case in the faulted test executable individually, collecting the pass/fail results as normal.
-For any test cases that segfault, Ceedling collects and reports details for the offending code using the [`gdb`][gdb] debugger.
+  You have three options for this setting:

+  1. `:none` is the default and will produce the test failure report described above.
+  1. `:simple` causes Ceedling to re-run each test case in the test executable individually to identify and report the problematic test case(s).
+  1. `:gdb` uses the [`gdb`][gdb] debugger to identify and report the troublesome line of code triggering the crash.
 If this option is enabled, but `gdb` is not available to Ceedling, project validation will terminate with an error at startup.

+  May 17, 2024: While `:simple` is a recognized value only the `:none` and `:gdb` options are currently implemented.

-  **Default**: FALSE
+  **Default**: :none

   [gdb]: https://www.sourceware.org/gdb/